 • You can avoid expired U.S. Treasury checks completely by signing up for electronic direct deposit or opting for a direct express card (designed for those without bank accounts).
 For those who receive federal benefits, like Social Security, receiving payments electronically is required by law.

 Note that state and local governments all have their own expiration dates when it comes to checks.
 Consider looking into those specific guidelines for things like state tax refund checks.

-The issuer’s bank guarantees a certified check, but the funds remain in the individual’s account until you cash the check.
-However, the bank puts a hold on the correct amount of cash so there’s no risk of them overdrawing before cashing it in.
+With a certified check, the issuer’s bank guarantees the funds, but they remain in the individual’s account until you cash the check.
+However, the bank puts a hold on the correct amount of cash so there’s no risk of the account being overdrawn before you deposit that check.

 Cashier’s checks are usually reserved for large amounts of money.
 When someone pays you with this method, it’s generally smart to cash it as quickly as possible.
 Plus, it can be very difficult to replace a hard copy of a cashier’s check if you lose it.

 A money order is another secure form of payment.
-It never expires but depending on the terms of the money order, there may be fees associated with it if it is not cashed in a certain amount of time.
+It never expires, but, depending on the terms of the money order, there may be fees incurred if it is not cashed in a certain amount of time.